Chapter 5 CHAPTER 5

 The call from Harrison came at seven in the morning when I was still in my home office and nursing my second cup of coffee and trying not to think about the way Aria had looked at me yesterday in that hallway, trapped between me and the wall with her eyes dark and her breathing shallow and her body responding to mine despite every reason she had to hate me.

-"Mr. Kent, I need to discuss some concerns about your stepbrother's will," Harrison said, and his voice carried that careful professional tone that meant trouble was coming.
+"Mr. Kent, I need to discuss some concerns about your stepbrother's will," Harrison said, and I felt my blood run cold immediately.

 My hand tightened on the phone and I forced my voice to remain steady and controlled.
 "Richard made several revisions in those final months and he was very specific about what he wanted, so it is possible that he made changes to the document that were not properly logged by his assistant."